-Malaga Airport is only a short drive away, after further recent expansion the airport is now Spain's 4th busiest airport (behind Madrid, Barcelona and Palma) and handles 85% of International air traffic in Andalucia.
+Malaga Airport is only a short drive away, after further recent expansion the airport is now firmly Spain's 4th busiest airport (behind Madrid, Barcelona and Palma) and handles 85% of International air traffic in Andalucia.
 In 2019 this related to over 19.8m passenger movements and over 144,000 aircraft movements, in 2020 this dropped to just 5.2m as a result of Covid-19 travel restrictions.
-In 2022 passenger numbers were back to 90.4% of pre-pandemic levels with increasing flight services.
+In 2023 passenger numbers hit a record high of over 21m for the first time exceeding the pre-pandemic previous high in 2019 by more than 20%.

 Malaga is one of the best serviced routes in Europe providing all year-round flights from a wide variety of local airports from within Europe and beyond.
-The reliable demand and competition from many low-cost airlines keeps flight prices economic and ensures regularity.
+The reliable demand and competition from many lowcost airlines keeps flight prices economic and ensures regularity.
 The coast is also serviced on a less frequent basis from Gibraltar airport.